Mauretania

-Mauretania (/ˌmɒrɪˈteɪniə, ˌmɔːrɪ-/; /la-x-classic/) is the Latin name for a region in the ancient Maghreb.
-It extended from central present-day Algeria to the Atlantic, encompassing northern present-day Morocco, and from the Mediterranean in the north to the Atlas Mountains.
-Its native inhabitants, of Berber ancestry, were known to the Romans as the Mauri and the Masaesyli.
+Mauretania (/ˌmɒrɪˈteɪniə, ˌmɔːrɪ-/; /la-x-classic/) is the Latin name for a region in the ancient Mediterranean Maghreb.
+Originally established in the northwest of Morocco, it encompassed at its height northern-central Morocco and western-central Algeria.
+Its Indigenous inhabitants (of Imazighen and Phoenician ancestry) were known to the peninsular Romans as the Mauri, and the Masaesyli.
+The population was also called Libyan or Libu, a label used to indicate all the populations of Berber origin who lived west of Egypt.

-In 25 BC, the kings of Mauretania became Roman vassals until about 44 AD, when the area was annexed to Rome and divided into two provinces: Mauretania Tingitana and Mauretania Caesariensis.
-Christianity spread there from the 3rd century onwards.
-After the Muslim Arabs subdued the region in the 7th century, Islam became the dominant religion.
+In 25 BC, Mauretania became a Roman client kingdom.
+Around 44 AD, the region was annexed to Rome and divided into two provinces: Mauretania Tingitana (named for Tangier) and Mauretania Caesariensis (named for Caesariana).
+From the 3rd century onward, Christianity spread.
+After Muslim Arabs subdued the region in the 7th century, Islam became the Maghreb’s dominant religion.

+Etymology

+The Phoenicians originally referred to the region as Mauharim/Mahurin, meaning "Western Land," Its modern name, Mauretania, is a Latinized adaptation combining Mauri with the territorial suffix -tania.
+Together, the name translates to "Land of the Moors."